ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 For a molecular system, the DOS consists of a series of discrete peaks at the energies of the molecular Kohn-Sham orbitals, since we only use one k-point (the
 $\Gamma$ point) for DFT calculations of isolated molecules.
-In contrast, for DFT calculations of crystals, we use many k-points to samples the first Brillouin zone and in this case the discrete peaks merge to form a continous curve.
+In contrast, for DFT calculations of crystals, we use many k-points to sample the first Brillouin zone and in this case the discrete peaks merge to form a continous curve.
 For example, here are graphs of the DOS of a water molecule (isolated molecule) and carbon diamond (periodic crystal):